There are numerous academic and financial benefits to participating in the Early Enrollment Program.

 - Get a head start on college

-The cost (2016-2017) for EEP classes is $65 per credit.
+For RI and MA students not covered by Prepare RI funding, the cost (2017-2018) for EEP classes is $65 per credit.
 College courses are typically three or four credits.

 Imagine the savings if more than one EEP course is taken while still in high school.
 Some students have saved as much as a year's college tuition.